AbbyNeko/AbbyNeko.github.io/README.md

 * Each page must have valid and correct HTML. (use a validation service)

-* Must contain your personalized information. (bio, name, images, links to social media, etc.)
+* Must contain your personalized information. (bio, name, img, links to social media, etc.)

 * Must properly utilize Bootstrap components and grid system.